Vema Seamount

 Vema Seamount is a seamount in the South Atlantic Ocean.
 Discovered in 1959 by a ship with the same name, it lies 1000 mi from Tristan da Cunha and 1000 km northwest of Cape Town.
 The seamount has a flat top at a mean depth of 40 fathom which was eroded into the seamount at a time when sea levels were lower; the shallowest point lies at 14 fathom depth.
-The seamount was formed between 15-11 million years ago, possibly by a hotspot.
+The seamount was formed between 15 and 11 million years ago, possibly by a hotspot.

 The seamount rises high enough that its summit is at shallow depth, allowing sunlight to reach it and thus permitting the growth of kelp and algae.
 A number of sea animals and fish are encountered on the seamount; active fisheries existed at Vema Seamount and caused the disappearance of some animal species.